vanestw/Tanner-Van-Es/README.md

 [Learn more about Homebrew here](https://brew.sh/)

-After Homebrew is installed, you need to install the git package.
+After Homebrew is installed, you need to install the Git package.
 To do so, just run the following command in PowerShell:

 ```homebrew
 brew install git